 Whilst itís great to have a highly adjustable soundcard, the benefit is lost if you have to take the locomotive apart each time you want to make an adjustment.
 MyLocoSound has solved this problem by providing a handheld remote control which is used to make all adjustments from outside the locomotive.
-These are Sony compatible TV remote controls which can be purchased from local consumer electronics stores or from MyLocoSound at very little cost.
+These are Sony compatible TV remote controls which can be purchased from local consumer electronics stores or from MyLocoSound retailers at very little cost.
 Only one remote control is needed for any number of locomotives.

 MyLocoSound Steam also works well with simple track powered railways.
 On these, the sounds can be triggered in three ways.
 Firstly, the steam whistle can be set to sound automatically when the loco moves off and at timed intervals when running.
 Secondly, trackside magnets and loco mounted reed switches can trigger most of the sounds at selected positions on the railway.
 Thirdly the TV remote control can be used to trigger any of the sounds but only from short distances.Finally you can use one of the two channel remote control switches which can be found via your search engine.

 On track powered railways, each locomotive needs a nine volt support battery on board to sustain the sound when the track voltage is reduced to stop at a station.
 This battery will recharge automatically when the loco is running.

-Steam soundcards for large scale, outdoor railways in G scale, Gauges 1 and 3 and ride on railways ... enhanced blue version now available.
+Steam soundcards for large scale, outdoor railways in G scale, Gauges 1 and 3 and ride on railways ... enhanced premium version now available.

 How to set up the steam soundcard